Generative AI: Generative adversarial networks

 Generative adversarial networks (GANs) are a generative modeling technique which consist of two neural networks—the generator and the discriminator—trained simultaneously in a competitive setting.
 The generator creates synthetic data by transforming random noise into samples that resemble the training dataset.
 The discriminator is trained to distinguish the authentic data from synthetic data produced by the generator.
 The two models engage in a minimax game: the generator aims to create increasingly realistic data to "fool" the discriminator, while the discriminator improves its ability to distinguish real from fake data.
 This continuous training setup enables the generator to produce high-quality and realistic outputs.

 Variational autoencoders

 Comparison between images generated by a VAE (left) and a GAN (right).
 VAEs tend to produce smoother but blurrier images due to their probabilistic decoding.

 Variational autoencoders (VAEs) are deep learning models that probabilistically encode data.
 They are typically used for tasks such as noise reduction from images, data compression, identifying unusual patterns, and facial recognition.
 Unlike standard autoencoders, which compress input data into a fixed latent representation, VAEs model the latent space as a probability distribution, allowing for smooth sampling and interpolation between data points.
 The encoder ("recognition model") maps input data to a latent space, producing means and variances that define a probability distribution.
 The decoder ("generative model") samples from this latent distribution and attempts to reconstruct the original input.
-VAEs optimize a loss function that includes both the reconstruction error and a Kullback–Leibler divergence term, which ensures the latent space follows a known prior distribution.
-VAEs are particularly suitable for tasks that require structured but smooth latent spaces, although they may create blurrier images than GANs.
-They are used for applications like image generation, data interpolation and anomaly detection.